 After a dementia diagnosis, it’s best to talk to your employer and tell them if you’d like to continue working.

-If your job involves driving, you will also have to tell both your employer and the DVLA that you have dementia.
+If your job involves driving, you will also have to tell the DVLA (or DVA in Northern Ireland) that you have dementia.

 Benefits of telling your employer about your diagnosis